That-Dev-Girl-Sites/jhalabi.com/_posts/2018-05-07-a-typical-conversation-at-work.md

 layout: post
 title: "A typical conversation at work"
 date: "2018-05-07"
+redirect_from: "/blog/a-typical-conversation-at-work"
 categories:
   - pregnancy
 tags:
   - second trimester
+excerpt: I have more conversations with colleagues that center around my growing belly.
 ---

 Now that I am quite obviously pregnant, I find that I have more conversations with colleagues that center around my growing belly.
 This is a conversation that I have with someone at least once per day: